Ina-Exter/SauerCloud/ADR.md

 This caused a number of problems.
 Namely, DNS reservation could not be set-up on-the-fly for users who create and destroy their infrastructure 40 times a day.
 And it is incredibly costy.
 (This service is supposed to be free).

 Because of this, the beginning of the first mission got cut.
-Now, you only have to deal with bucket rollback.
+Now, you only have to deal with bucket syncing and rollback.

 #### Setup

 This mission consists of a single bucket and some data.
 I thought terraform would be heavily overkill for such a deployment (and I might have been wrong; it is possible that I will change it to check).

+Update: After a while, I ended up switching this mission to terraform for uniformization reasons.

-As such, deployment is handled sorely using bash script; aws s3 mb, aws s3 cp, and the s3api commands "set-file-alc" and "set-bucket-acl".
+Legacy: As such, deployment is handled sorely using bash script; aws s3 mb, aws s3 cp, and the s3api commands "set-file-alc" and "set-bucket-acl".
 A problem I have encountered is that setting the bucket ACL is not enough to allow users to download files.
 This requires the big recursive operation with set-file-acl.

 The command is essentially aws s3 lb --recursive piped with set-file-acl, which sets on the entire bucket.

 Side notes:

 -The .git is in clear on the bucket, but hidden on a linux due to the dot.
 Heh.
-Also, the commits are in my name and should/might be changed.
+Also, the commits used to be in my name and got changed.

 -This challenge does not use the whitelist.
 Since it's a read-only bucket with no sensible data, I deemed that it was not worth giving a damn.
 Might go back on it.